allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 These details can turn out to be crucial in the analysis of incidents, which may reveal, for example, incorrect data produced by our service.

 Logs are like backups.
-We find out if we have them and how valuable they are only when they are needed, either because the business requests an analysis of a particular case or when resolving an incident.
+We find out if we have them and how valuable they are only when they are needed, either because the business team requests an analysis of a particular case or when resolving an incident.

 ### Error handling
 When writing client code, we aim to highlight maximally how we send/retrieve data and hide the “noise“ that comes from error handling.